 The usual presenting feature of hypogammaglobulinemia is recurrent infections.

-Various laboratory and imaging studies may be helpful in diagnosing hypogammaglobulinemia.
+Various laboratory and imaging studies may be helpful in diagnosing hypogammaglobulinemia as well as determining a secondary cause.
 Having a low IgG level may not always be related to immune deficiency but may be caused by another condition such as a kidney or gastrointestinal condition, cancer or severe burns, or may be related to medication such as long term use of corticosteroids.

 The information provided on this website is not medical advice, nor is it intended to be a substitute for medical advice, diagnosis, and treatment.
 Always seek the advice of a physician or other qualified health provider with questions concerning a medical condition.
 Never disregard professional medical advice, or delay seeking it based on information provided on this website.